omkar8kadam/Simulation-of-operation-of-a-telephone-system/README.md

 # Simulation-of-operation-of-a-telephone-system
-Implementation of queue data structure.
+- Implementation of queue data structure.
+- A program that simulates the operation of a telephone system that might be found in a small business, such as a local pizza shop.
+- Data Structures, Queue, C